20+ Best Things to Do in Torremolinos (An Insider’s Guide)

 In the evening, order a drink and chill on their comfortable sofas or chairs overlooking the sea.

 Are you looking for something fun?
-Then you should go to the mini-golf course located near the Burger King Bajondillo area.
-Not only is there a mini-golf course, but some arcade games too.
+Then you should go to the mini-golf course near the Burger King in Bajondillo.
+Not only is there a mini-golf course, but some arcade games, too.

-This place is excellent whether you want to have fun with friends or family.
+This place is excellent for having fun with friends or family.
 Also, it’s a good spot to find somewhere to eat or drink.
-For example, Tiki Restaurant offers excellent dishes as well as cocktails.
+For example, Tiki Restaurant offers all sorts of sushi as well as top-notch cocktails.

-Parque de la Batería is a hidden gem in Torremolinos.
-Most locals know about the place, but many tourists miss this incredible park.
-The park is located a 20-minute walk up from the famous Carihuela Beach.
+Parque de la Batería is a lovely spot to visit in Torremolinos.
+Most locals know about it, but many tourists miss this incredible park, which is located a 20-minute walk from the famous Carihuela Beach.

 The entrance is free, and the park offers many green spaces and other beautiful features such as an artificial lake where you can rent a boat, a tower with incredible views of the sea and Torremolinos, Venetian-style fountains and a playground for children.

-It’s a good place for families, photographers, bloggers and couples.
-You can find it busy sometimes despite not being so well-known by tourists.
+It’s a good place for families, photographers and couples.
+Despite not being so well-known by tourists, it can be busy sometimes.

-If you’re visiting the park during the summer months, you’ll find it very tranquil in the late afternoon as most people prefer going to the beach or having a siesta.
+If you visit the park during the summer months, you’ll find it very tranquil in the late afternoon, as most people prefer going to the beach or having a siesta.

 Visiting Parque de la Batería is one of the best free things to do in Torremolinos.